adysinghh/adysinghh/README.md

   ![](https://github-readme-stats.vercel.app/api?username=adysinghh&theme=dark&hide_border=true&include_all_commits=true&count_private=true)
 </details>

-> “Innovation distinguishes between a leader and a follower.” — Steve Jobs
+> “Innovation distinguishes between a leader and a follower.” — Steve Jobs <br>
-> “When something is important enough, you do it even if the odds are not in your favor.” — Elon Musk
+> “When something is important enough, you do it even if the odds are not in your favor.” — Elon Musk <br>